External Hiring vs. Internal Recruitment: How Companies are Doubling Down on Upskilling Employees

 “Realistic previews help to prevent new employees from suffering unmet expectations.” – Dr. Talya N. Bauer, Portland State University Cameron Professor of Management

-Stage 2: 1st Day at Work (Orientation)
+Stage 2: The First Day of Work (Orientation)

+This is a critical milestone in the employee onboarding process – first impressions matter!
 Today, 93% of all businesses hold orientation of some kind – either in person or online.
 The objectives of this event are manifold: to provide the new employee with information, complete paperwork, establish social bonds, but primarily – to make them feel welcome and comfortable in their new role.

 HR specialists recommend having a detailed plan prepared well in advance for the new hire to keep the necessary actions on track.
 To ensure effective implementation, the plan has to be written, communicated to everyone responsible, consistently applied and tracked over time.
 Consider employing technology to facilitate the process – especially since a growing number of candidates belong to the millennial generation brought up in the era of social networking and gamification.